Table of contents:

 How to Successfully Work From Home With a Baby

 Is working from home with a small baby easy?
-Hell no. Even with a flexible, non 40h/week schedule, it requires some sacrifices and a lot of hard work.
+Hell no. Even with a flexible, non 40h/week schedule, it requires some sacrifices, liters of coffee, and a lot of hard work.
 But is it possible?
 Can you do it while enjoying your motherhood, your job, and not going crazy?
 Absolutely.

 Here are the dos and dont’s for the all busy hustling moms who don’t have the time to read all of this!